QEIIMC Campus - Stakeholder Consultations

 Endorsement of Plans

-The project team needs to consult with all relevant NMHS Departments need to be consulted regarding project work that could interfere, integrate or impact their area/s.
+The project team needs to consult with all relevant NMHS Departments regarding project work that could interfere, integrate or impact their area/s.

 Occupational Safety and Health